 To extend the shelf-life of ginger root, wrap it in a plastic bag and store in a freezer.

 1. Can ginger cause miscarriage in early pregnancy?

-Ginger is not likely to result in miscarriage as long as you do not exceed the recommended dosage and take your doctor’s suggestion.
+Ginger is not likely to result in miscarriage as long as you are taking it in small quantities.

 2. Are ginger root capsules safe during pregnancy?

 You should not take ginger root capsules without your doctor’s prescription.
-Your healthcare provider may recommend a 1,000mg ginger capsule to decrease morning sickness (5).
-You should buy those capsules from a renowned brand.
+Your healthcare provider may recommend the capsule to decrease morning sickness (6).

 3. Are ginger chews safe during pregnancy?

 Ginger chews are made of real ginger root and contain all of its natural active compounds.
 They are soft, chewy and can also be used to make instant ginger tea.
 Eating half a candy can provide instant relief from nausea.
 Again, you should only buy them with your doctor’s prescription.

 If you long to have a cookie from time to time during pregnancy, ginger snaps are a good option.
 They are low in fat and sugar and offer an abundant dose of vitamins and minerals.
 They would suit you best in the early months of pregnancy to work against morning sickness.